mxxjng/kalorie-calculator/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## How to update training data

+1. login to gainzfire go to the "statistik" page

+2. select exercise maximum date range and export to csv

+3. send csv file to pc via whatsapp

+4. convert csv to json https://csvjson.com/csv2json

+5. paste json in datafolder in this repo